-If grammar isn’t your strongest point, you can download the Grammarly app to check everything you write.
-Grammarly checks for 250 different types of punctuation, spelling and grammar mistakes.
+If grammar isn’t your strongest point, you can use ProWritingAid to check everything you write.
+It provides 25 different reports on spelling and grammar mistakes, style issues, and readabilty issues.
 It does cost you money though but there are often special offers that enable you to save dollars while making your writing impeccable.

 The Hemingway app identifies any sentences that may be difficult to read while also providing simple alternatives.
 If you have an issue with passive writing or using too many adverbs, the app flags these up too.
 Using Hemingway, you also get an idea of the reading level of your work.
 It gauges the lowest education needed to understand your piece.

 Flowstate is for you if you constantly get distracted as you write.
 You set a font and timer and go for it.
 If you stop to daydream, your work will be lost!

 Draft is a free web app that enables you to control features in word processors such as Google Docs.
 It’s therefore excellent in terms of collaborative writing.
 Additionally, its “Ask a Professional” feature lets you get advice and input from others on your writing.
 You can also keep abreast of any revisions you’ve made to your piece to assess how it’s changed as you’ve rewritten or tweaked it.

 Scrivener is a tool with robust features that take time to get to grips with.
 However, this is a crucial app for many writers and is known as a complete writing studio.
 The app provides you with one single place to store all your writing and ideas.
 It’s perfect for you if you want to keep everything in the one place in terms of writing and organization